- Find a Trail

-Along the way, views of the water, forests, meadows, and marshes can be enjoyed.
-Where possible, the trail will be surfaced with distinctive crushed pink granite from a local quarry in Stony Creek.
-Benches are currently available on the trail and interpretive signage on the area's unique history and geology, as well as birdwatching stations, are planned for the future.
+Along the way, enjoy views of the water, forests, meadows, and marshes.
+Where possible, the trail will be surfaced with distinctive pink crushed granite from a local quarry in Stony Creek.
+Benches are currently available on the trail, and interpretive signage on the area’s unique history and geology, as well as bird-watching stations, are planned for the future.

-Although many parts of the trail have been cleared for walking and see regular use, the trail is surfaced and fully completed in these sections, totaling 3.5 miles:
+Although many parts of the trail have been cleared for walking and see regular use, sections of the trail are surfaced and fully completed as outlined below from west to east.

 This westernmost section of the Shoreline Greenway Trail, suitable for walking and biking, winds through a heavily wooded area from the former DC Moore Elementary School to the intersection of Hoop Pole Lane and Mansfield Grove Road, a 0.3-mile journey.
 If entering the trail from Hoop Pole Lane, proceed slowly, as the trail descends a steep dirt hill into the forest.